What's new in Windows 10, version 1607

 User Experience Virtualization (UE-V) for Windows 10

 Many users customize their settings for Windows and for specific applications.
-Customizable Windows settings include Windows Store appearance, language, background picture, font size, and accent colors.
+Customizable Windows settings include Microsoft Store appearance, language, background picture, font size, and accent colors.
 Customizable application settings include language, appearance, behavior, and user interface options.

 With User Experience Virtualization (UE-V), you can capture user-customized Windows and application settings and store them on a centrally managed network file share.
 When users log on, their personalized settings are applied to their work session, regardless of which device or virtual desktop infrastructure (VDI) sessions they log on to.